-Upon completion of this concentration, you will be able to:
+Upon successful completion of this concentration, the student will be able to:

-- $\bullet\,$ Apply programmatic objectives to the role of the nurse leader. - Advocate for business practices that promote healthcare quality and patient safety. - Synthesize knowledge of key business and human resources practices to effectively lead healthcare teams.
+- Apply programmatic objectives to the role of the nurse leader. - Advocate for business practices that promote healthcare quality and patient safety. - Synthesize knowledge of key business and human resources practices to effectively lead healthcare teams.

+Code Title Semester Hours

-BUSN650 The Business of Healthcare 3 BUSN651 Healthcare Finance (Prerequisite: BUSN650 - The Business of Healthcare) 3 BUSN652 Operational Quality in Healthcare (Prerequisite: BUSN650 - The Business of Healthcare) 3 HRMT605 Strategic Human Resource Management Practices 3 01/19/18 190
+BUSN650 The Business of Healthcare 3

+BUSN651 Healthcare Finance 3

+BUSN652 Operational Quality in Healthcare 3

+HRMT605 Strategic Human Resource Management Practices 3
-MGMT605 Leadership 3

 NURS653 Leading Nursing into the Future 3

-NURS698 Nurse Leader Practicum 4
+NURS696 Practicum in Nursing Leadership 3

-Total Semester Hours 22
+Total Semester Hours 18